sPyOpenSource/jcore/mkbootimg/README.md

 void somefs_close();
 ```

-The first is called whenever a new file system is to be created.
-The `gpt_entry` is NULL when called for initrd creation.
+The first, the "open" is called whenever a new file system is to be created.
+The `gpt_entry` is NULL when called for initrd
+creation.
 As the given directory is recursively parsed, for each directory entry an "add" call is made.
-This should add the file or
+This should add the
-directory to the file system image.
+file or directory to the file system image.
 Here `st` is the stat struct for the file, `name` is the filename with full path,
 `content` and `size` are the file's content, or in case of a symbolic link, the pointed path.
 Finally when the parsing is
-done, the close function is called to finalize the image.
+done, the "close" function is called to finalize the image.
 Only the "add" function is mandatory, the other two are optional.

 These functions can use two global variables, `fs_base` and `fs_len` which holds the buffer for the filesystem image
-in memory.
+in memory (this implies that partitions are limited to few gigabytes, depending how much RAM you have).
+In case they want
+to report error, `fs_no` is the number of the partition the driver is generating for.

 In lack of these functions, the file system still can be used in the partition's `type` field, but then only the GPT entry
 will be created, not the content of the partition.
+The `driver` field only accepts file system types which have these functions.

 Keeping the built-in binaries up-to-date
 ----------------------------------------